A Comparison between the Metric Dimension and Zero Forcing Number of Trees and Unicyclic Graphs: Introduction

 More recently, the comparative study of graph parameters is becoming -- it appears -- increasingly fashionable; see \cite{base}, \cite{electronic}, and \cite{mathbohe}, for examples.
 Our work here is inspired, in part, by these comparative studies.
 It is also inspired by our observation of the coincidence between zero forcing number and metric dimension for some graphs, as well as by the divergence of these two parameters for other graphs.
 For graph parameters such as the domination number and the total domination number, which are closely related by their definitions, it is not surprising that there should be inequalities between them.
-However, metric dimension and zero forcing number arise from rather different contexts and bear no prima facie relation to each other; these facts make any relations discovered between the two parameters all the more interesting and potentially significant. \\
+However, metric dimension and zero forcing number arise from rather different contexts and bear no prima facie relation to each other; these facts make any relations discovered between the two parameters all the more interesting and potentially significant.

 The metric dimension and the zero forcing number coincide for paths $P_n$, cycles $C_n$, complete graphs $K_n$, complete bi-partite graphs $K_{s,t}$ ($s+t \ge 3$), for examples; they are $1$, $2$, $n-1$, and $s+t-2$, respectively.
-For the Cartesian product of two paths and the ``comb" (see Remark \ref{comb}), zero forcing number can be seen to be arbitrarily larger than the metric dimension.
+For the Cartesian product of two paths and the ``comb" (see Remark~\ref{comb}), the zero forcing number can be seen to be arbitrarily larger than the metric dimension.
 We will show that $\dim(T) \leq Z(T)$ for a tree $T$, and that $\dim(G) \le Z(G)+1$ if $G$ is a unicyclic graph; both bounds are sharp and, along the way, we characterize trees $T$ attaining $\dim(T)=Z(T)$.
 On the other hand, the bouquet (or amalgamation) of circles shows that the metric dimension may be arbitrarily larger than the zero forcing number (see \cite{iteration} and \cite{bouquetD}).
 Nonetheless, we pose the following ``cycle rank conjecture": $\dim(G)\leq Z(G)+r(G)$, where $r(G)$, the cycle rank of $G$, is defined as the minimum number of edges to delete from $G$ so that the resulting graph $G'$ contains no cycle.
-We conclude this paper with a proof of $\dim(T)-2 \leq \dim(T+e) \le \dim(T)+1$ for $e \in E(\overline{T})$; see the second paragraph of section 3 for why we include a proof to this known result.\\
+Towards this conjecture, we show that $\dim(G) \le Z(G)+2r(G)$ if $G$ contains no cycle of even length.
+We conclude this paper with a proof of $\dim(T)-2 \leq \dim(T+e) \le \dim(T)+1$ for $e \in E(\overline{T})$; see the second paragraph of section 3 for why we include a proof to this known result.